 Restricted Printing and Exam File Access.
 Once the examination is complete, the student will return all examination materials to the proctor.
-The Registrar will print the exam using a decrypt key and will deliver the hard copy to the professor for grading.
+The Assistant Dean for Academic Services will print the exam using a decrypt key and will deliver the hard copy to the professor for grading.
 Students will not have an opportunity to review their exam in printed form.

 For back-up purposes only, a copy of the examination will remain on the laptop.
 The back-up copy will be encrypted and accessible only with a decrypt key.
 Students will not be provided with the decrypt key for any reason.

-The encrypted examination will be printed within 24 hours of the administration of the examination, and should a problem occur with a student's printed examination, the Registrar will notify the student.
+The encrypted examination will be printed within 24 hours of the administration of the examination, and should a problem occur with a student's printed examination, the Office of Academic Services will notify the student.

 and registered courses.

 All students are automatically registered for Examsoft usage for all eligible exams.